okeeffed/cheat-sheets/Advanced-React-Redux.md

 In the server, we can create some controllers eg. `controllers/authentication.js`.

 Each controller will be responsible for handling a type of response.

+In `router.js`, we can use the functions exported from the controller to create routes that will deal with post routes.